Phase diagram of the Kitaev-Hubbard model: $\mathbb{Z}_2$ slave-spin and QMC approaches: I. Introduction

-Spin liquids are a class of topological phases in condensed matter physics, evading long-range magnetic orders even at absolute zero temperature \cite{Anderson1973, Anderson1987}.
-The protected ground state and the non-Abelian statistics of their excitations provide a unique platform for the realization of quantum computations \cite{Nayak2008}.
-Magnetic insulators such as $\alpha$-RuCl$_3$ \cite{Banerjee2016, Kasahara:Nature2018, Banerjee2018} and iridium oxides\cite{Kim2009, Jackeli:PRL2009, Singh:PRL2012, Kitagawa:Nature2018}, with underlying a honeycomb lattice, are among the primary candidates for hosting spin liquid phases due to the interplay between electronic correlations and strong spin-orbit interactions.
-While a plethora of studies has been undertaken on these materials, collectively providing indications of the presence of a Kitaev spin liquid, the unequivocal verification of a spin liquid state in these substances remains elusive.
-Throughout these investigations, an effective spin model, reminiscent of a strong interaction limit of the Hubbard model, has been studied.
-Consequently, a more nuanced comprehension of the observed phases in these materials may be gleaned by adopting a fermionic system that incorporates spin-orbit-coupling and on-site Coulomb repulsion.
+Spin liquids form a class of topological phases in condensed matter physics that evade long-range magnetic orders even at absolute zero temperature \cite{Anderson1973, Anderson1987}.
+The protected ground state and the nontrivial statistics of excitations provide a unique platform for fault-tolerant quantum computations \cite{Nayak2008}.
+Magnetic insulators such as $\alpha$-RuCl$_3$ \cite{Banerjee2016, Kasahara:Nature2018, Banerjee2018} and iridium oxides \cite{Kim2009, Jackeli:PRL2009, Singh:PRL2012, Kitagawa:Nature2018}, with an underlying honeycomb lattice, are among the primary candidates for hosting spin liquid phases due to the interplay between electronic correlations and strong spin-orbit interactions.
+Despite the intense researches on these materials, all providing signatures of proximity to the Kitaev spin liquid, the unequivocal verification of a spin liquid state remains elusive.
+From the theoretical side, an effective spin model known as the Kitaev-Heisenberg model \cite{Jackeli:PRL2009, Chaloupka:PRL2010}, reminiscent of a strong interaction limit of the Hubbard model, has widely been studied.
+However, it turns out that adopting a correlated fermionic model may provide a better ground to explore the spin liquid phase in these materials; this is the main motivation of this work.

-The presence of a spin liquid phase in a strongly correlated fermionic system on a honeycomb lattice with spin-dependent hopping, known as the Kitaev-Hubbard model (see Eq.\ref{H_KH}) has been explored in previous studies.
-Duan et al. \cite{Duan2003} first proposed this model to observe Kitaev model in optical lattices.
-Subsequent studies, utilized numerical methods \cite{Hassan:PRL2013, Hassan:PRB2014, Dong2023}, particularly tailored for intermediate Hubbard interactions, to successfully identify a spin liquid phase in the system.
-Their findings underscored the emergence of algebraic correlations within the effective spin model.
-In another study, Liang et al. \cite{Liang:PRB2014} employed slave rotor method within the mean-field approximation, revealing several spin liquid phases by considering different symmetries.
-Yet, the presence of topological order, the Mott phase transition, and gapless fractionalized excitations in this fermionic model has to be established.